Multi-Model Subset Selection: Sparse and Ensemble Methods

 The most natural approach for sparse modeling is Best Subset Selection (BSS), first mentioned in the literature by \cite{garside1965best}, which solves the nonconvex problem

 The number of nonzero coefficients $ t \leq \min(n-1, p) $ in the coefficient vector $ \bbet = (\beta_1, \beta_2, \dots, \beta_p)^T $ is typically determined in a data-driven way, e.g. by CV.
 While BSS has been shown to have desirable variable selection and estimation properties \citep[see e.g.][]{bunea2007aggregation, shen2013constrained}, it is an NP-hard problem \citep{welch1982algorithmic}.
-Indeed, there are
+Indeed, the number of possible subsets that must be evaluated to determine the exact solution is given by

-possible subsets that must be evaluated to determine the exact solution.
 For example, $\mathcal{K}(15, 10) = $ 30,826 which is already a large number of subsets for a setting with a small number of predictor variables.
 While many proposals have been made to determine the optimal subset based on the training data \citep[see e.g.][]{mallows1973some,akaike1974new,schwarz1978estimating}, CV is often recommended \citep{hastie2009elements} which makes the procedure even more computationally intensive.

-The branch-and-bound algorithm \citep{furnival1974regressions,gatu2006branch} was initially the procedure of choice for BSS, but this algorithm does not scale well beyond $ p>30 $.
+The branch-and-bound algorithm \citep{furnival1974regressions,gatu2006branch} was initially the procedure of choice for BSS, but this algorithm does not scale well beyond $ p=30 $.
 To address this lack of computational feasibility, stepwise algorithms have been developed, see e.g. \cite{ bendel1977comparison}, but their popularity has decreased greatly in the last few decades due to questionable model selection properties, see e.g. \cite{ roecker1991prediction}.

 To overcome the shortcomings of stepwise procedures, sparse regularization methods were popularized, first by basis pursuit denoising \citep{chen1994basis} but quickly followed by the closely related Lasso \citep{tibshirani1996regression}, a convex relaxation of BSS which solves problems of the form